-Sprint agrees to pay Clearwire $1 billion through 2012 for 4G accessAlex Wagner - Deputy Managing Editor, News Desk
+Sprint agrees to pay Clearwire $1 billion through 2012 for 4G accessAlex Wagner - Editorial Director of News and Content

 Back in November of last year, Sprint and Clearwire got into a bit of a disagreement over 4G fees: Sprint didn't feel like it should be forced to pay Clearwire a monthly access fee for the over 800,000 EVOs and Epics that were being used outside of Clearwire's WiMAX coverage, while Clearwire felt that fees should be payed regardless.
 A little over five months later, the companies have finally come to an agreement that'll see Sprint forking over $300 million and $550 million in usage fees for 2011 and 2012, respectively, as well as an extra $175 million for 4G services to be used in the future.